kamenco/dines/README.md

 ## [Credits](#credits)

  The idea for the bootstrap design was taken from https://www.w3schools.com/.
+ This site was build with the help of www.chatgpt.com, but most important with the lectures of codeinstitute.net and namly the lectures for emailjs.com and the task application.
- This site was build with the help of www.chatgpt.com Pictures recepies and links for the pictures were taken from www.bgtown.com Some of the styling was made with the help of www.bootstrap.com The chef's logo was taken free from https://logo.com/
+ Pictures recepies and links for the pictures were taken from www.bgtown.com Some of the styling was made with the help of www.bootstrap.com The chef's logo was taken free from https://logo.com/ The photos were taken from pexels.com

 The idea for the site was accepted from the Code Institute reccomendation for project 4.